1862 DAVID WALLEY'S HOT SPRINGS RESORT

 Unlike any other natural hot springs or hot springs resort in Nevada, David Walley’s offers a robust relaxation experience.
-Priding themselves in pairing heath, beauty and vitality, hot water zealots and the most experienced spa aficionado will take delight in a large heated swimming pool and five separate mineral spas ranging from 98 to 105 degrees.
+Priding themselves in pairing heath, beauty and vitality, hot water zealots and the most experienced spa aficionado will take delight in a large heated swimming pool and five separate mineral whirlpools ranging from 98 to 105 degrees.
 The water itself will assuredly have you feeling like you’ve just uncovered the fountain of youth, but your experience here will really go zero to a hundred with a delightful steak dinner and glass of bubbly at the on-site restaurant and lavish rooming accommodations.
 That right there is the stuff hot springs heaven is made of.